 The Solar Tax Credit is a great way to save on your solar installation costs.
-The Solar Tax Credit allows homeowners to receive a tax credit of up to $5,000 for installing solar panels on their home.
 This credit can be used to offset the cost of the solar panels, and it can be applied to both federal and state taxes.
 The credit is available for systems that are installed on or after January 1, 2017, and homeowners must have a solar panel system that is connected to the grid in order to receive the credit.
 The credit is available for both solar photovoltaic (PV) and solar thermal systems.

 How Long Does The Solar Tax Credit Last?

 If you’re thinking about installing solar panels, you may be wondering how long the solar tax credit will last.
 The answer is that the credit lasts as long as the system is generating energy.
 There is no maximum amount of time that the credit can be claimed, but the federal government may eventually discontinue it.
 Currently, the credit is worth 30% of the total cost of the system.
-This means that if you install solar panels and pay for them with your taxes, you’ll get a refundable tax credit worth $2,500 on top of that.
+This means that if you install solar panels and pay for them with your taxes.
 So not only are you getting free solar energy – you’re also getting a valuable financial incentive to make your investment!

 Learn About The Solar Tax Credit And Its Duration